rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 - Scaling, both vertical (changing the SKU) and horizontal (starting/stopping instances), based on the demand or time/date,
 - Deploying updates in batches,
 - Configuring backup strategies.

+*In cases where the Management Hierarchy is, at least, slightly chaotic, tags can also be very helpful for cost scoping.*

 ## Azure RBAC